how-to-create-a-file-upload-form-in-wordpress_b

 3. Redirect — Useful if you want to take the user to a different website or specialized URL for more complex development.

-Next, select the type of confirmation type you’d like to create.
-For this example, we’ll select Message.
+Select the type of confirmation type you’d like to create.
+For this example, we’ll select Message and add a basic confirmation message.

 Customizing the file upload form confirmation message